 Waterfall projects can be broken down into several distinct phases.
 There is an ordered set of phases, and each phase needs to be completed one by one.
 Phase two cannot be started until the previous phase has been completed.

 On the other hand, Agile projects are based on small phases that can happen simultaneously, involving various team members.
-These individual deliverable pieces are called ‘sprints and last just a few weeks.
+These individual deliverable pieces are called sprints and last just a few weeks.
 Once each sprint is completed, the feedback is used to plan the next phase.

 Both Kanban and Scrum, which you might have heard of, are two powerful instruments based on Agile.

-Nowadays, Agile is used more often.
+Today, Agile is used more often.
 However, that shouldn't serve as a base for you to determine the approach you're going to use.
 Both processes have advantages and work better for different types of projects.

-Waterfall Project Management Pros and Cons
+Waterfall Model Project Management Pros and Cons

 The best way to understand if the waterfall methodology is the best for your project is by analyzing the advantages of using it as well as the drawbacks.
 Let's explore: